sfg-taxonpages/aphid/pages/about.md

 ## History
 _Our old website is now a read-only resource available at [https://{{app:focal_taxon}}.archive.speciesfile.org](https://{{app:focal_taxon}}.archive.speciesfile.org)._

 {How did this specific SF group come to be?
 When did we start our efforts?
 What are the historically important catalogs behind these data.
-Potentially linked to a shared history at sfg.org if we get that done.}
+Potentially linked to a shared history at sfg.org if we get that done.} I want to change this.

 As of August 2023 all data in the former Species File Websites were frozen and shortly thereafter migrated to TaxonWorks.
 As with all migrations of this nature the process is both lossy (e.g. some data could not be mapped with certainty) and improved (e.g. semantics of the new models have more precision and clarity).
 The old website remains an excellent resource for fact-checking this migration.
 If you spot something that needs attention, please see [Contribute or get help](#contribute-or-get-help).